masterdesky/presentations/cosmology/rotating-universe/script.md

 We expect that a rotation would introduce an anisotropic expansion of the universe, so the expansion rate would depend on the direction we are looking at.
 Specifically it would depend on the axis of rotation.
 This is the theoretical prediction.

-And we wanted to test, whether this effect is even observable?
-Relevant?
-That's the question.
+And we wanted to test, whether this effect is observable or not observable?
+That is the question.

 ---
 'Cosmological simulations' slide

 ---

-And we specifically wanted to answer this question using cosmological simulations, because... yeah, how else we're supposed to?
+And we specifically wanted to answer this question using cosmological N-body simulations, because... yeah, how else we're supposed to?

 So far, no one has ever done this.
-Not the cosmological simulations part in general, but the cosmological simulation of a rotating universe.
+Not the cosmological simulations part in general, but the cosmological N-body simulation of a rotating universe.

 And there is a reason for why no one has done this before.
 It is that our general approach or idea about cosmological simulations have not changed since... forever.
 Of course there is a huge variety of cosmological simulations from the past 50 years and they improved tremendously, but the basic idea behind these simulations were always the same.